Common Myths & Facts

+Common Myths about acne are same like skin problem.
+One common myth is that you have to let acne run its course.
 Like many skin conditions, acne is complex.
 From random outbreaks to more persistent problems, diagnosing and treating acne isn’t always simple – and common misconceptions don’t help.
 New research from Dermalex has revealed a number of prominent skin untruths.
 Here, we set the record straight:

-Myth 1: Acne is caused by a poor diet
+Common Myths : Acne is caused by a poor diet

 Nearly two thirds of acne sufferers have heard that the condition can be caused by a poor diet.
 On top of this, 50% of sufferers surveyed have heard that chocolate gives you spots.

 Fact: While it’s best to follow a healthy, balanced and varied diet, it’s unproven that a poor diet = acne.
 Instead, acne results from hormones that promote the over-production of sebum that, in turn, blocks pores, resulting in inflammation and characteristic spots, blackheads or whiteheads.

 Common Myths : Acne is caused by having dirty skin and poor hygiene

 Over half of acne sufferers (56%) have heard that the condition is caused by having dirty skin or poor hygiene